Recollections: A Long Walk

 “Because she missed Grandpa.”

-Of course, although they pretended it was only for my amusement – those sparkly entertainments – and that was why I should earn the pleasure, I knew I was working for whoever showed up to share in shade and sausage while we waited for dark.
+Of course, while my folks pretended those sparkly entertainments were mainly for my amusement and that was why I should earn the pleasure over the kitchen sink, I knew I was working for whoever showed up to share in shade and sausage while we waited for dark.
 And that was okay.
 Our collective enjoyment was always worth the suds and hot water.
 It brought us together, and the memories of those summer evenings of aromatic smoke and easy conviviality are priceless.

 Recollections: Gaic